strayMat/medgan/README.md

-This is a forked of the original medgan repository adapted to python3.6.
+This is a forked of the original [medgan repository](https://github.com/mp2893/medgan) from Choi et al. adapted to python3.6.
 We essentially recode the print and the dics calls

 medGAN py36
 =========================================